Spartronics4915/2019-DeepSpace/OdometryNotes.md

 correspondance with the motion of the robot.
 In that case the problem of odometry would be rather trivial.
 We'd simply track all the commands that we issue to our motors over time and compute the robot's current state.
+This approach is called [dead reckoning](https://en.wikipedia.org/wiki/Dead_reckoning).
-In the real world, this correspondance between request and response is approximate so the accuracy of our tracking decreases with time.
+In the real world, this correspondance between request and response is _approximate_ so the accuracy of our tracking decreases with time.
 To improve tracking accuracy we must employ sensors.
-A variety of sensor types can be employed to measure a variety of physical conditions and these measurements can be _fused_ to improve our robot state estimate.
+A variety of sensor types can be employed to measure a variety of physical conditions and these measurements can be [fused](https://en.wikipedia.org/wiki/Sensor_fusion) to improve our robot state estimate.
 Our challenge as robot designers is to select an efficient/appropriate combination of motors, sensors, calibration techniques and software algorithms to deliver the level of speed and accuracy we need to accomplish the FRC tasks for a given challenge.
 Fortunately for us, the FRC community is extremely collaborative and the wealth of solutions and experiences produced by the community is readily available.
-We've relied on the Team254's code base and their prior robot designs to learn how to implement an odometry solution.
+We've relied on Team254's code base and their prior robot designs to learn how to implement an odometry solution.
 We'll use their software classes as a guide to understanding both our current codebase and the details of an actual odometry implementation.

 ## Software Components for Odometry